elliohow/fMRI_ROI_Analysis_Tool/docs/tutorials/Basic-ROI-analysis.rst

 need changing.
 In particular, the ``General`` option menu allows ROI analysis pipeline steps to be skipped if desired.
 Further, the "Statistical map folder" setting in the "Analysis" option menu should be changed to "temporalSNR_report".
 If you wish to analyse any of the other files output by the tSNR map creation, the "Statistical map suffix" option can for example be changed to "tStd.nii.gz".

-The ``Atlas information`` option on the home page allows you to print the ROIs and their corresponding numeric key for the atlas chosen from the dropdown menu.
-This allows you to both select which atlas is more appropriate to use for analysis, but also allows you to specify using this numeric tags which ROIs to produce figures and statistics for, e.g. ``1,5,32`` to choose specific ROIs or ``all`` for all ROIs.
+The ``Atlas information`` section on the home page allows you to view the ROIs defined by each atlas, allowing you to select the most appropriate atlas to use for your analysis.
+To change which atlas is used for your analysis, change the `Atlas` option on the ``Analysis`` page.
+The numeric key corresponding to ROIs can be used in the `ROIs to calculate statistics for` and `ROIs to plot` settings (in the ``Statistics`` and ``Plotting`` menus respectively) to be more selective in ROI choice for statistics and figure creation.
+For example, for these settings, input ``1,5,32`` to specify ROIs 1, 5, and 32 for the chosen atlas or ``all`` for all ROIs.

 .. note::
     If running the ``Plotting`` or ``Statistics`` steps separately, the folder output by the analysis should be selected